 The Life Project grants permission for the browsing of material it has published on its website pages.

 Copyright in all material on this website (unless otherwise indicated) is held by the Life Project.
 The express permission of the Copyright holder must be obtained for any use of this material other than for purposes permitted by law.

-The policy of the Life Project is that the rights of staff, students and visitors to the University, or individuals and groups who are visited by the University’s representatives, should not be jeopardised by any Life Project activity.
+The policy of the Life Project is that the rights of staff, volunteers, service users and visitors to the Life Project, or individuals and groups who are visited by the Life Project’s representatives, should not be jeopardised by any Life Project activity.
 The Life Project further recognises its responsibilities towards children and young people.

 Images may be captured during events organised and hosted by the Life Project using film photography, digital photography, video or other medium and may be used on the Life Project website, brochures, other publicity material (such as internal and external newsletters), and may be provided to the media for publication in local or national newspapers or educational magazines.

 The Life Project acknowledges its responsibilities in capturing images by photography or other means under the provisions of the following legislation:

 - The Children and Young Persons Act 1963: The Life Project undertakes to seek a licence where necessary from the appropriate local authority for any performance activity in which children are taking part and which may be recorded with a view to being broadcast, published or shown to the public.

 - The Protection of Children Act 1978: The Life Project recognises that it is a criminal offence to take, permit to be taken, distribute, have in one’s possession or publish indecent photographs (including films and other imagery) of children.